graalvm/graal-languages-demos/graalwasm/graalwasm-embed-go-code-guide/README.md

 }
 ```

-## 7. Using the WebAssembly Module from Java
+## 6. Use the WebAssembly Module from Java

 Now you can embed the Wasm module in a Java application: